Human Resources team reviewing HR benchmarks

 1. What is the HR Function?

-3. Two Ratios to Analyze the Size of the HR Function
+3. Four Key Ratios to Benchmark Your HR Function

 4. Why Measuring Team Size is Important in 2025